Armando-Torres/event-driven/README.md

 This expose a websocket server created with TypeScript and BunJS.
 Their responsability is translade events from a consumer to a web environment in real-time with zero delay.

 ## How it's works
-One message publisher (productor), publish events of food-order type to send to the message broker software.
+One event publisher (productor), publish events of food-order type to send to the message broker software.
 Once time message broker has the event in their topic the consumers listen for that kind of events processing it and do their task and actions.

 ```mermaid
 graph LR